-• Horizon - provides GUI with ability to use all of Sahara's features;
+- Horizon provides GUI with ability to use all of Sahara's features. - Keystone authenticates users and provides security token that is used to work with the OpenStack, hence limiting user abilities in Sahara to his OpenStack privileges.

-- Keystone authenticates users and provides security token that is used to work with the OpenStack, hence limiting user abilities in Sahara to his OpenStack privileges; - Nova is used to provision VMs for Hadoop Cluster; - Glance Hadoop VM images are stored there, each image containing an installed OS and Hadoop; the preinstalled Hadoop should give us good handicap on node start-up; - Swift can be used as a storage for data that will be processed by Hadoop jobs.
+- Nova is used to provision VMs for Hadoop Cluster. - Heat Sahara can be configured to use Heat; Heat orchestrates the required services for Hadoop Cluster. - Glance Hadoop VM images are stored there, each image containing an installed OS and Hadoop. the preinstalled Hadoop should give us good handicap on node start-up. - Swift can be used as a storage for data that will be processed by Hadoop jobs. - Cinder can be used as a block storage. - Neutron provides the networking service. - Ceilometer used to collect measures of cluster usage for metering and monitoring purposes.